ferrarimarco/dotfiles/README.md

 1. Run `make` (all the dotfiles and binaries will be symlinked to their destinations so you can update them just by `git pull`ing the latest changes)

-Run `make help` for a list of the available run targets.
+Run `make help` for a list of the available run targets, including the ones useful for development.

 ## Contents